-NUR 211 NURSING AND HEALTH ALTERATIONS IV (6 credits /100 hrs)
+NUR 211 NURSING AND HEALTH ALTERATIONS IV

 A study of alterations in immune system, excretion and reproduction, with an emphasis on the assessment and intervention roles of the nurse.
 Clinical practice is required.
-Prerequisite: NUR 210 and NUR 115 or NUR 135 and current, unrestricted Licensure as a Practical Nurse
+Prerequisite: NUR 210 and NUR 115 or NUR 135 and current, unrestricted Licensure as a Practical Nurse hrs)

-NUR 212 INTRODUCTION

-TO MEDICAL-SURGICAL NURSING (7 credits /120 hrs)
+NUR 212 INTRODUCTION TO MEDICAL-SURGICAL NURSING (7 credits /120